PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 - $C_{\text{max}}$: maximum degree centrality in the graph.
 - $C_D(i)$: degree centrality of node $i$.

-This normalizes the centralization score to a value between 0 and 1, where:
+This normalizes the centralization score to a value between 0 and 1

+#### Interpretation

-- $C^* = 1$ indicates a star graph (one central node connected to all others).
+- A centralization equal to 1 indicates a star graph (one central node connected to all others).
-- $C^* = 0$ indicates a completely regular graph (e.g., all nodes have the same degree).
+- A centralization equal to 0 indicates a completely regular graph (e.g., all nodes have the same degree).